xtremelysocial/flat-bootstrap/readme.txt

 BACK-END UPDATES

+* Updated Bootstrap to the latest 3.x version, which is 3.4.1.
+This is what fixes the drop-down menus when using WordPress 5.x+!
 * Changed where certain CSS styles reside between theme-base.css and theme-flat.css have been further adjusted from Flat Bootstrap v1.9 just a bit.
 This is to allow more flexibility in child themes as far as choosing which stylesheet(s) to include.
 * Added a new option value for $xsbf_theme_options['custom_header_location'].
 If it set to anything but 'header' or 'content-header', it will display both a site header above the navbar as well as a custom header below the navbar.
 This was support our new way of handling custom headers in the theme as well as allow people to easily set it back to the "old way" like we did in the included Flat Bootstrap Child theme.
 * Added a new class to the sidebar (#secondary) to indicate whether the sidebar is on the right or left.
 This was needed for us to add additional padding between the main content area and the sidebar.
 It's also useful in child themes to be able to adjust additional things.